 Excessive amounts of nutrients such as ortho-phosphate can cause pollution in rivers and lakes.
-The EPA sets standards in our licences for the amount of ortho-phosphate that may be released depending on the receiving water environment.
-The graph below shows Irish Water's compliance with the standards for ortho-phosphate (Ortho-P) in their licences.
+The EPA sets standards in our licences for the amount of ortho-phosphate that may be released into the water environment.
+If effluent doesn’t meet these standards it may lead to excessive and unwanted growth of algae and aquatic plants.

 Biochemical Oxygen Demand (BOD) is one of the key parameters to assess the polluting potential of waste water.
 BOD measures the amount of oxygen used up (demanded) to break down and get rid of polluting matter in the effluent.
-The EPA sets standards in our licences for BOD that may be released depending on the receiving water environment.
+The EPA sets standards in our licences for BOD that may be released into the water environment.
 If effluent doesn’t meet these standards it may lead to a drop in the oxygen levels in the receiving waters, which could harm aquatic life and biodiversity.